305engineering/Inkscape/README.md

 - Step 3) To run the extension go to: Extension > 305 Engineering > Raster 2 Laser GCode generator

 - Step 4) Play!

+#Note
+I have created all the file except for png.py , see that file for details on the license